IAMMone93/SOC-Investigations/README.md

 ### 2. Fix the time range
 Initially, no logs appeared because Splunk was only searching the last 6 hours.

-I expanded the time range to include the alert timestamp.
+I expanded the time range to include the alert timestamp which was a crucial step because initially I had an issue finding the time due to so many alerts at that time.

-This is a very common real-world SIEM troubleshooting step.

----

 ### 3. Narrow down to the affected mailbox
 I filtered logs to the recipient mailbox:

 recipient="support@tryhatme.com"

-This reduced the data from all company emails → emails sent to the affected user.
+This reduced the data from all company emails down to emails sent to the affected user.

 ---